shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 Zemorsin picked up the next crate, and set it on the floor.
 The crate underneath had actually berries!
 “I did it, father!”
 Zemorsin looked at the entrance, but his wolf father had disappeared.

 His wolf mother walked in.
 “Zemorsin!
 Eat those berries!”
-Then she disappeared.
+Then she disappeared too.

 He nodded.
 He reached a grabby hoof in and pulled out a handful of berries.
 He stuffed them in his mouth, greens and all.
 He ate handful after handful, gobbling the delicious berries down.
 He spent a good long time filling his empty belly.